vic-ma/howtodismantle.github.io/_posts/2024-04-08-Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.md

 ## Building the Peakboard app

 The first thing we need in the Peakboard app is a function called `SubmitAlert`.
-We make select **Shared function**.
+We select **Shared function**.
 This way, the function can be called from outside the app, by calling an HTTP endpoint on the box.
 The function has two parameters: `Priority` and `Message`.

 ![image](/assets/2024-04-08/010.png)